CristianBuca/MS4_MotoStyle/README.md

 **Super Users:**

-27. As a super user, I want to add products to the store.
+27. As a super user, I want to add content to the store.
-28. As a super user, I want to edit existing products.
+28. As a super user, I want to edit existing content.
-29. As a super user, I want to delete existing products.
+29. As a super user, I want to delete existing content.
 30. As a super user, I want to access the administration portal.

 **Site Owner:**